-- g) For lots with an area greater than 15,000sqm, a minimum 5m setback along the western property boundary is required (for the planting of landscaping which will reduce the impacts of the western sun). - h) Front setbacks are sufficient to enable landscaping to screen large footprint buildings and create an integrated and coherent public / private interface. - i) Car parking, water tanks, structures and storage areas are not permitted within front setback areas. - i) Open style fencing to a maximum of 1.8 metres in height is permitted forward of the building line
+- g) For lots with an area greater than 15,000sqm, a minimum 5m setback along the western property boundary is required (for the planting of landscaping which will reduce the impacts of the western sun). - h) Each lot is to be provided with an outdoor staff lunch area of a minimum 50sgm on either ground level or in a balcony or terrace.
+At least 50% of the area should be shaded, the area shall include seating, and be partially or fully enclosed by landscaping or screening (1.8m in height) to enhance the amenity of the area and separate it from other uses on-site. - i) Front setbacks are sufficient to enable landscaping to screen large footprint buildings and create an integrated and coherent public / private interface. - j) Car parking, water tanks, pump rooms, structures and storage areas are not permitted within front setback areas. - k) Water tanks and/or pump rooms are not permitted within the 20m setback to M4 Motorway and Wallgrove Road.
+These structures are to be painted in a matt nonreflective colour which blends in with the colour(s) of the main building for which they serve. - I) Open style palisade fencing in a dark colour finish to a maximum of 1.8 metres in height is permitted forward of the building line.